muhme/joomla-branches-tester/README.md

 :point_right: It can also be used to clean a Joomla installation.

-> :warning: **Caution:** In your Joomla installation, the database and the files may now have diverged.
+:warning: **Caution:** In your Joomla installation, the database and the files may now have diverged.
-> This can be a problem if you have installed extensions.
+  This can be a problem if you have installed extensions.
-> For example for the Patch Tester the autoload classes file `autoload_psr4.php` and
-> the directories `administrator/components/com_patchtester`, `api/components/com_patchtester` and
+  As an example, the autoload classes file `autoload_psr4.php` and the directories `administrator/components/com_patchtester`, `api/components/com_patchtester` and `media/com_patchtester` must be deleted before the next installation of the Joomla Patch Tester.
-> `media/com_patchtester` needs to be deleted.
-This script takes already care for Joomla Patch Tester.
+  This script takes care of this and you can reinstall Joomla Patch Tester without any problems.

->
-> :fairy: The good fairy waves her magic wand and says:
+:fairy: The good fairy waves her magic wand and says:
-> "When in doubt, it's wiser to use `create.sh` to ensure a clean installation.
+  "When in doubt, it's wiser to use `create.sh` to ensure a clean installation.
-> With a sprinkle of stardust, you can specify the desired database variant,
-> and if you're only installing one Joomla version, it will be done in the blink of an eye."
+  With a sprinkle of stardust, you can specify the desired database variant, and if you're only installing one Joomla version, it will be done in the blink of an eye."

 ### Install Joomla Patch Tester

 For your convenience [Joomla Patch Tester](https://github.com/joomla-extensions/patchtester) can be installed on one or all four Joomla instances.
-The script also sets GitHub Token and fetch the data.
+The script also sets GitHub token and fetch the data.
 This can be done without version number for all four Joomla instances or e.g. for Joomla 5.2-dev:

 ```